Affiliate links on Android Authority may earn us a commission. Learn more.

 A new category of in-ear devices

 The ever-increasing sophistication of algorithms that configure and adjust wireless headphones threatens the status quo of traditional hearing aids.
 The Over-The-Counter Hearing Aid Act, passed in the US in 2017, has only compounded this.
 By creating a new category of in-ear devices, people with mild to moderate hearing impairment have easier access to aural healthcare.
-People can purchase over-the-counter (OTC) hearing aids directly from stores or online retailers without the need for a medical exam or prescription.
+People can purchase over-the-counter (OTC) hearing aids directly from stores or online retailers without needing a medical exam or prescription.

 By creating a new category of in-ear devices, people with mild to moderate hearing impairment have easier access to aural healthcare.